These Turkish Eggs with Spiced Chickpeas & Homemade Naan might just be my new favorite recipe on the blog!

 - Heat a cast-iron skillet over medium-high heat.
 Once smoking hot, brush one of the pieces of dough with a coating of olive oil.
 Lay the dough into the hot pan.
 Cover with a lid and cook for a minute.
 Remove the lid, flip the dough, and continue to cook for another minute or so until cooked through.

 - Transfer the naan to a plate, brush the top side with more olive oil, sprinkle with a pinch of salt, and keep covered to stay warm and soft.
 Repeat with the remaining pieces of dough.

-- Meanwhile (while the naan dough rises), preheat the oven to 425°F. Rinse and drain the chickpeas.
+- Meanwhile, preheat the oven to 425°F. Rinse and drain the chickpeas.
 Dry well.

 - Let cool and set aside.

 - Fill a small saucepan with water.
 Bring to a gentle simmer and add a tablespoon of white wine vinegar.
 Working in batches (I like to go one by one, but you could also do about 2-4 at a time), poach the eggs by creating a “vortex” in the water with a fork and gently cracking the egg right into the center.

 - Maintain the water at a simmer while you poach the egg for about 3 minutes for a runny yolk.

 - Use a slotted spoon to gently transfer the egg to a plate lined with paper towels.